jfrog/log-analytics-splunk/README.md

 ./fluentd test.conf
 ````

-Next steps are to setup a  `fluentd.conf` file using the relevant configuration files for Elastic.
+Next steps are to setup a  `fluentd.conf` file using the relevant configuration files for Splunk.

 ### Kubernetes